 Acupressure and Acupuncture

 Acupressure and Acupuncture make the use of similar pressure key points as well as meridians.
-But unlike Acupuncture, Acupressure does not use needles for treatment; instead it uses firm pressure of fingers or other devices on the key healing points.
+But unlike Acupuncture, Acupressure does not use needles for treatment; instead, it uses firm pressure of fingers or other devices on the key healing points.
 Thus, we can say Acupressure is lesser painful than Acupuncture.
 In Acupuncture, there are possibilities that the person may start bleeding a little.

 Branches of Acupressure

 - Traditional Chinese Medicine (TCM): Traditional Chinese Medicine is a traditional medicine mostly used by Asians to get rid of most of the diseases mainly oral health problems and digestion.
-As a part of treatment, it includes massage, dietary therapy, exercise and herbal medicine.
+As a part of treatment, it includes massage, dietary therapy, exercise, and herbal medicine.

 - Reflexology: Reflexology is a term given to a type of acupressure in which the pressure is applied on feet and hands without any body lotion or oil.
-Except Denmark, this alternative medicine is not in much use at any other places as its medical uses do not cover wide area and there are many other medicines in the market that are much better than this one.
+Except for Denmark, this alternative medicine is not in much use at any other places as its medical uses do not cover a wide area and there are many other medicines in the market that are much better than this one.